 - Local Law No. 4 of 2009: A Local Law Requiring Non-Toxic Landscape Maintenance on Land Owned or Leased by the County of Ulster which ensures that pesticides and herbicides are not used on County lands except in unique circumstances when waivers are necessary.
-See Appendix D1. - Resolution No.282, November 16, 2010: Requiring the Purchase and Use of Green Cleaning Products in All County Facilities.
-See Appendix D2. - Resolution No. 283, November 16, 2010: Requiring the Purchase and Use of Low or No Volatile Organic Compounds (VOC) Paints and Coatings in All County Facilities.
-See Appendix D3. - Resolution No. 74, March 15, 2011: Prohibiting the Leasing of any County-Owned Lands, including but not limited to County Parks for High-Volume Chemical Slick-Water Hydraulic-Fracturing to Extract Natural Gas.
-See Appendix D4. - Local Law No. 6 of 2012: A Local Law of the County of Ulster, New York Known as the "Hydraulic Fracturing Brine Prohibition Act" a law banning the use of Hydraulic fracturing (fracking) brine on any property or roadway owned or controlled by the County, by any party.
-See Appendix D5.
+See Appendix page D2. - Resolution No.282, November 16, 2010: Requiring the Purchase and Use of Green Cleaning Products in All County Facilities.
+See Appendix page D9. - Resolution No. 283, November 16, 2010: Requiring the Purchase and Use of Low or No Volatile Organic Compounds (VOC) Paints and Coatings in All County Facilities.
+See Appendix page D13. - Resolution No. 74, March 15, 2011: Prohibiting the Leasing of any County-Owned Lands, including but not limited to County Parks for High-Volume Chemical Slick-Water Hydraulic-Fracturing to Extract Natural Gas.
+See Appendix page D16. - Local Law No. 6 of 2012: A Local Law of the County of Ulster, New York Known as the "Hydraulic Fracturing Brine Prohibition Act" a law banning the use of Hydraulic fracturing (fracking) brine on any property or roadway owned or controlled by the County, by any party.
+See Appendix page D19. - Local Law No. 4 of 2015: A Local Law of the County of Ulster, New York Known as the "Food Service Waste Reduction Act" a law regulating the use of polystyrene foam disposable food service ware by food service establishments in Ulster County.
+See Appendix page D23. - Local Law No. 9 of 2015: A Local Law of the County of Ulster, New York Establishing a Sustainable Green Fleet Policy a law to take steps in reducing the environmental impacts and cost of fleet operations in Ulster County.
+See Appendix page D30. - Local Law No. 5 of 2018: A Local Law of the County of Ulster, New York Known as "The 'Bring Your Own Bag' (BYOBag) Act.) a law promoting the use of Reusable Bags and Regulating the Use of Plastic Carryout Bags and Recyclable Paper Carryout Bags.
+See Appendix page D38.